alex-bellon/cybersecurity-resources/general.md

 - [Hax.tor](http://hax.tor.hu/welcome/) - old wargame
 - [Hellbound Hackers](https://www.hellboundhackers.org/) - Learn how hackers break in, and how to keep them out.
 - [OverTheWire Wargames](https://overthewire.org/wargames/) - The wargames offered by the OverTheWire community can help you to learn and practice security concepts in the form of fun-filled games.
-- [PentesterLab](https://www.pentesterlab.com/) - Our exercises cover everything from basic bugs to advanced vulnerabilities.
 - [PicoCTF](https://picoctf.org/) - Beginner-level CTF with years worth of archives
 - [Practice CTF List](https://captf.com/practice-ctf/) - List of CTF practice sites
 - [ringzer0ctf](https://ringzer0ctf.com/challenges) - CTF practice cite that requires writeups